'He's very businesslike, very commercial, very thorough and also very creative' - Chambers & Partners, 2015

-A former rowing cox, with honours at the Rowing World Cup, Commonwealth Rowing Championships and Henley Royal Regatta to his name, he remains actively involved in the sport as the Secretary of Britain’s leading rowing club, Leander.
-He has also served on the executive body of British Rowing, the national governing body of the sport in the United Kingdom.
+A former rowing cox, with honours at the Rowing World Cup, Commonwealth Rowing Championships and Henley Royal Regatta to his name, he has remained actively involved in the sport having recently been Secretary of Britain’s leading rowing club, Leander and also served on the Council of British Rowing, the national governing body of the sport in the United Kingdom.
 He therefore has first-hand experience as a competitor, coach and administrator of the kinds of legal issues that arise in sport.

-Examples of Dan’s work include:
+Examples of Dan’s sports work include:

 - Acting in numerous eligibility and selection disputes relating to participation in major Games and Championships, both for and against National Governing Bodies, National Olympic Committees and International Federations, including in boxing, rowing, wrestling, shooting, taekwondo, fencing, bobsleigh and speed-skating amongst others.
 He has also been appointed as independent chairman of Olympic selection panels, as well as in an arbitral capacity in selection disputes, and has advised upon and drafted selection policies.

 - Being instructed on a wide range of doping matters both for prosecuting authorities and for athletes and other third parties implicated in breaches of the World Anti-Doping Code.
 Dan has been involved in cases relating to the use of anabolic steroids, synthetic hormones, stimulants (including methylhexaneamine) as well as recreational substances, and has handled matters involving the provision of substantial assistance.
 He has also advised governing bodies on their anti-doping policies and compliance with their anti-doping obligations generally.

 - Advising on myriad governance matters at the national and international level, including re-writing the constitutional documents of governing bodies, navigating member unrest at general meetings, guiding boards of directors on corporate best practice and managing relationships with international federations and other overarching sporting bodies.